• Skip to primary navigation

 Filling

-• 3 cups strawberries chopped, 18oz
+• 3 cups strawberries destemmed and chopped (fresh or frozen), 18oz

 • 1 cup granulated sugar